TL;DR

 Is the BBB a government agency?

-No. The Better Business Bureau is a private nonprofit network operated by the International Association of Better Business Bureaus, with regional BBB chapters that include Northwest Ohio, Cleveland, Akron, Cincinnati, Columbus, and Dayton.
+No. The Better Business Bureau is a private nonprofit network operated by the International Association of Better Business Bureaus, with regional BBB chapters across the United States and Canada.
 BBB is not a regulator and has no enforcement power.
-ProFix Directory is also not a regulator; we are a private directory cross-checking against the actual Ohio state regulators (OCILB, Secretary of State, county building departments).
+ProFix Directory is also not a regulator; we are a private national directory surfacing public-record evidence, board-verified-active license status where live, official board lookup links elsewhere, and Ohio permit data where available.

 What does BBB Accreditation mean?

-BBB Accreditation means a business has applied to the local BBB chapter, paid annual dues (typically several hundred to several thousand dollars depending on company size), and agreed to BBB's standards of trust.
+BBB Accreditation means a business has applied to the local BBB chapter, paid annual dues, and agreed to BBB's standards of trust.
 Accreditation is real evidence the business cares about its reputation; it is also a paid relationship.
-Many excellent Ohio contractors choose not to pay for BBB Accreditation, and many accredited businesses are excellent.
-ProFix Directory pricing for contractors is flat $10—$35/year per metro plus an optional $99/year claim — the dollar scales are very different.
+Many excellent contractors choose not to pay for BBB Accreditation, and many accredited businesses are excellent.
+ProFix Directory is free for homeowners; contractors can optionally claim a listing for $99/year.

 How are BBB letter grades calculated?